Home Canning: let’s talk about jars

 Check your jars frequently for cracks in the body, which could break in the hot water bath, or chips along the top which will prevent a proper seal.
 If you see either of these, retire the jars immediately.
 They’re no longer usable.

-Often times if I am storing food in my jars, I’ll use a
+Often times if I am storing dried or refrigerated food in my jars, I’ll use a plastic lid designed for this purpose.

 Plastic Leakproof Storage Lids for Mason Jars, sold in 6-packs; wide or standard sizes.
 There are other brands sold on Amazon quite a bit cheaper, but I find that you get what you pay for with them.